quarto-dev/quarto-cli/src/resources/projects/website/listing/item-default.ejs.md

 // Fields that don't have a known place to be displayed in this template const otherFields = fields.filter(field => {
-  return !["title", "image", "date", "author", "subtitle", "description"].includes(field);
+  return !["title", "image", "date", "author", "subtitle", "description", "readingtime"].includes(field);
 });